-On September 13, 2017, we were issued European patent 2501234 "Methods and Compositions for Treating Symptoms Associated with PTSD Using Cyclobenzaprine".
-This patent protects the use of Tonmya for the treatment of PTSD as well as its active ingredient CBP for the treatment of PTSD.
+On September 13, 2017, we were issued European patent 2,501,234 "Methods and Compositions for Treating Symptoms Associated with PTSD Using Cyclobenzaprine".
+This patent recites the use of CBP for the treatment of PTSD, which covers the use of Tonmya for the treatment of PTSD, since the active ingredient in Tonmya is CBP.
 The patent is expected to provide Tonmya with European market exclusivity until 2030 and may be extended based on the timing of the European marketing authorization of Tonmya for PTSD.